 You are a magnificent human being.
 Do you know that?

 At How to Evolve, I use words to blast a loving hole in your skull and make way for more air and light.
-Using memoir, I fuse trauma and humour into transformational tales of growth.
-I explore the deep magic of our metaphysical universe and all the ways you can beckon it to help you.
+Through memoir, I fuse trauma and humour into transformational tales.
+Through language mastery, I show you how to reframe your story, spot manipulation, and elevate your craft.

 What you’ll get with a free subscription